![]() |

 ORIGINAL RYE BREAD FROM THE VALAIS

-Rye is the cereal par excellence for the alpine mountain valleys: it is more robust than other cereals and adapts to the harsh climate and altitudes.
-Traditional rye bread was long considered the "bread of the poor" and was present in every household.
-Today, however, it is almost impossible to find.
-The small village of Simplon in the canton of Valais is home to the last bakery that has been producing the sourdough bread since 1878, in the fifth generation.
+In the small village of Simplon in the canton of Valais the Arnold bakery has been producing its traditional sourdough rye bread since 1878, now in its fifth generation.
+The rye bread is produced according to the conditions of AOP.
+However, without the addition of wheat flour or yeast, as is common in other bakeries.
 The simple, age-old recipe for the Valais original rye bread contains only rye flour, water and salt.
 These ingredients are kneaded with the family's well-kept sourdough mother - the "chef".
 The dough must then rest for at least 12 hours.
 After rising, the loaves are baked at 230- 250˚C for about 75 minutes.
 The result is a long-lasting, very compact bread with a round shape and dark brown colour.
 The crust is hard and crunchy, while the grey-brown crumb is moist and has a distinctly sour taste.
 The original rye bread from the Valais goes very well with dry meat and cheese.

 THE PRESIDIO